JeffersonLab/swcarpentry-jlab-singularity/_episodes/03-docker-containers.md

 literally any other large software organization that is investing in containerization and virtualization.

-They will talk to you have about *docker*.
+They will talk to you about *docker*.

 ## Singularity, Docker: What's all that about?